 - If there are particular issues with your building, mention them here. - What product will be developed during this project?
-How/where will it be publicly available? - Final product: An electronic copy of the consultant's report including the finalized longrange preservation plan with prioritized list of needs.
+How/where will it be publicly available? - Final product: Provide an electronic copy of the consultant's report including the finalized long-range preservation plan with prioritized list of needs.

-Name of Lead or Contractor: Fill in the name of selected (or preferred) consultant on the line provided.
+Name of Lead or Contractor: Fill in the name of selected (or preferred) consultant in the appropriate field.

-Budget: Include the total project cost from contractor's proposal and letter of commitment to undertake the project.
+Budget: Include the total project cost from the contractor's proposal and letter of commitment to undertake the project.
 The budget table is a required part of the application, so if you have not gone through procurement yet, you will at least need to determine what your proposed budget will be.

-How were the above figures determined?: Describe key personnel and their qualifications who will be working on the project.
+How were the above figures determined?
+Describe key personnel who will be working on the project, including their qualifications.
 Vendors/consultants/contractors must already be selected.
 It is critical that the procurement (hiring) process meets the requirements of the grant program (Appendix I).